The North West's Most Boring Profession Has Been Revealed

 A surprisingly vast proportion of the UK workforce will be looking for a new career this year, in fact, according to a recent survey from Investors in People - a good quarter of workers have cold feet about their current jobs and have already begun applying for new ones!

-Brand new research by Kaplan (the UK’s largest accountancy and tax training provider) also reveals that because of "misleading stereotypes" many North West job-seekers could end up overlooking their perfect role.
+Research by Kaplan (the UK’s largest accountancy and tax training provider) also reveals that because of "misleading stereotypes" many North West job-seekers could end up overlooking their perfect role.

 - Accountant has been named the most boring job by 47% of North Westerners (no surprises there!) this is ahead of human resource manager and business consultant